DuanhaoranCC/VMA/README.md

 ## Usage

-For Photo dataset, you can use the following command, and the parameters are given
+You can use the following command, and the parameters are given

 ```shell
 python train.py --dataset DBLP